gitappa/unthink-hedera-hackathon/readme.md

-# Instagram Agent Chat (Hedera Hackathon)
+# Unthink Creator Agent Chat (Hedera Hackathon)

 An application built for the Hedera Hackathon, leveraging the Hedera Consensus Service (HCS) via the `hcs10-client` SDK.
-This project allows users to sign up as agents and provides a chat interface for real‑time messaging.
+This project allows creators to sign up as agents and provides a chat interface for real‑time messaging.

 ## Table of Contents

-- Instagram Agent Chat (Hedera Hackathon)
+- Unthink Creator Agent Chat (Hedera Hackathon)
   - [Table of Contents](#table-of-contents)
   - [Features](#features)
   - [Tech Stack](#tech-stack)